embody-rg/embody-rg.github.io/ecopsych2023.md

 ### Call for Participation

-We want to complement the contributions of the invited speakers with a variety of discussion and participation forms.
+We want to complement the contributions of the invited speakers with a variety of discussion and participation formats.
 For this reason, we do not open a call for papers, but a **call for participation**:

 - Do you have a **flash-talk**?
 An ecological **idea** you want to test?
 Come and tell us about it!
 - Do you have a **poster**?
 Please bring it with you and let us know about it!